haon-chen/ASE-Official/README.md

   - To ensure anonymity, we will provide the preprocessed dataset later.

 ## Run
-- For correlation with user satisfaction on FSD:
+- For Training:
 ```
-python ./run_fsd_experiments.py
+python runASE.py --dataset aol/tiangong --do_train True --do_eval True
 ```
-- For intuitiveness on NST:
+- For Testing:
 ```
-python ./run_nst_experiments.py
+python runASE.py --dataset aol/tiangong --do_train False --do_eval True
 ```